-The “Research” programme is an option that is available in all courses of the second year of the EUP Urbanism and Urban Planning master (except for the block release courses).
-To apply, students must choose one of these courses and take the classes in the first semester (when the second semester will be dedicated to the dissertation and the classes of the “Research” programme.
+The 'Research' programme is an option that is available in all courses of the second year of the EUP Urbanism and Urban Planning master (except for the block release courses).
+To apply, students must choose one of these courses and take the classes in the first semester (when the second semester will be dedicated to the dissertation and the classes of the 'Research' programme.

-This time slot is compatible with the vocational master's degree programme, after informing the heads of the programme and the head of the Research Programme, Nacima Baron and Jérôme Monnet.
+This time slot is compatible with the vocational master's degree programme, after informing the heads of the programme and the head(s) of the 'Research' Programme (Voie Recherche - VR), listed below.

 To follow the doctoral training, you need a degree that is an equivalent to a research master at least or a dispensation from the doctoral school depending on the research project.

-In all cases, enrolment for a doctorate implies the preliminary approval of a research director and the host laboratory of the future doctoral student.
+In all cases, enrolment for a doctorate implies the preliminary approval of a research director and the host research unit of the future doctoral student.
 Applicants who have not graduated at the EUP must, before any administrative formality, contact the team and the identified research directors that could match their project.

 The Transport, Planning and Environment (VTT) doctoral school is supported by the Université Paris-Est.École doctorale VTT

 The Poëte and Sellier Library is the ancient EUP collection.
 It has enormous heritage significance and scientific value in terms of urbanism in that it comes from the library that was at the basis of the first teachings in urbanism in France.More about the library